liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. Federal Appeal Court
 1. sectarian violence
 1. commemorate
-1. he was just graduated from the police academy
 1. I will lend you my car on condition that you bring it back by tomorrow
 1. he was in critical condition today
 1. It's important to take a stance on important issues